-What platforms should I use?
+Which platforms should you use?

-Factors that influence social media for small business
+Social media tips for small business

 #1.
 Give it time (now and later)

 #2.
 Create relevant content for your (local) audience

 You need to make sure your messages/mentions/promotions/articles are worth sharing.
 In other words, your content has to be relevant and worthwhile.
 This need for relevance can hold back certain businesses from using social media.
 People often say:

 “But I have nothing worth sharing.”

 Twitter is an excellent way to send messages and interact with your local community.
 Hashtags allow you to connect your tweet to an individual subject, without having to add an extensive introduction.
 It’s being used to tweet about television shows like #GoT or cities like #Seattle.
 Especially adding your town’s name to a tweet will get you local attention.
 We can confirm this works even for #Wijchen, the small town where we’re located.

 Promote your page to your personal friends, get likes, and share updates and photos.
 Note that for sales posts (“Buy our product!”), you have a better chance of success if you ‘boost‘ your post just a little bit.
 Boosting can be done for a specified audience, with the location being one of the filters.
 This means your post will be specifically promoted in your area.

 #seattle #seattlelife #seattleart #seattleartist #seattlelove #downtownseattle #spaceneedle #spaceneedleview #spaceneedles #washington #spaceneedleseattle #washingtonstate #seattlewa #seattleskyline #seattlecenter

+#11.
 Measure your social media efforts

-Please check out these tools yourself.
 Keep a keen eye on trends and engagement, as that is the most important thing in my opinion.
 If you want more information on social media and the traffic it brings to your site, you can use UTM tags and Google Analytics to measure your social media efforts.